Hodge level for weighted complete intersections: Introduction

-In this paper we classify varieties of the above types among smooth Fano weighted complete intersections, see~\S\ref{section:preliminaries} for precise definitions.
+In this paper we classify $\QQ$-homologically minimal varieties, diagonal varieties, varieties of curve type, varieties of K3 type, and varieties of $3$-Calabi--Yau type among smooth Fano weighted complete intersections, see~\S\ref{section:preliminaries} for precise definitions.
 The reason to consider this class of varieties is as follows.
-One of the main ways to construct examples of Fano varieties is to describe them as complete intersections in already known ones: for instance, in toric varieties or Grassmannians.
-The most interesting case from the point of view of classification is the case of Picard rank one (note that the Picard group of a smooth Fano variety has no torsion, so the Picard group is isomorphic to~$\mathbb{Z}$ in this case).
-This automatically holds for complete intersections (of dimension at least three) in Grassmannians by the Lefschetz theorem.
-Computing Hodge numbers for such varieties is an interesting problem; some partial results in this direction were obtained in~\cite{FM}.
-A complete intersection in a (possibly singular) toric variety has Picard rank one only if this toric variety is a weighted projective space or its quotient by a finite group acting freely in codimension one, see~\cite[Proposition~2.2]{Kasprzyk}.
-It is easy to see that a complete intersection in such a quotient cannot be a smooth Fano variety, so we have to consider only complete intersections in weighted projective spaces.
+One of the main ways to construct examples of Fano varieties is to describe them as complete intersections in already known ones, for instance, in Grassmannians, or in toric varieties whose properties are somewhat close to those of the usual projective space.
+Computing Hodge numbers for varieties of the former type is an interesting problem; some partial results in this direction were obtained in~\cite{FM}.
+On the other hand, one may argue that toric varieties whose properties are most close to those of a projective space are weighted projective spaces.
+Fortunately, in this case we also have a nice and efficient way to compute Hodge numbers of a complete intersection.